Universidad Autónoma Metropolitana

 The institution is among the top academic universities in Mexico.
-In 2019, it ranked first among both public and private institution, was second in the number of full-time research professors with doctorates, according to the Comparative Study of Mexican Universities (Estudio Comparativo de Universidades Mexicanas); having the second largest number of built in National and Research System (Sistema Nacional de Investigadores) the second in having researchers at Level 3 of the same researchers.
-One of the leading universities in Mexico to submit the highest number of research.
-And the second institution to have publications in refereed journals, such as the Institute for Scientific Information, Latindex and journals included in the Index of Mexican Journals of Scientific and Technological Research of the National Council of Science and Technology (Consejo Nacional de Ciencia y Tecnología) and the second to have magazines within the Conacyt, it is also among the top four with the largest number of patents granted in Mexico.
+In 2019, it ranked first among all public and private institutions.
+According to the Comparative Study of Mexican Universities, the UAM had the second most full-time research professors with doctorates, as well as the second largest number of researchers in the Sistema Nacional de Investigadores (literally National System of Researchers).
+It is one of the most renowned research institutions in Mexico, and the second institution to have publications in refereed journals, such as the Institute for Scientific Information.
+It additionally has the fourth most patents granted in Mexico.

 History

-After the historic 1968 Tlatelolco massacre in Mexico concluded, and after other subsequent movements in favor of education and claim social improvements, the need for comprehensive education reform in Mexico was evident.
+After the historic 1968 Tlatelolco massacre in Mexico, and other subsequent movements in favor of education and social improvements, the need for comprehensive education reform in Mexico was evident.

-In 1973, during the administration of President Luis Echeverria Alvarez, the National Association of Universities and Institutions of Higher Education (ANUIES), he presented a document to the President noting the need to establish a new university in the metropolitan area Mexico City, taking into consideration issues such as increasing student demand and the increasing failure of existing universities to admit more students.
+In 1973, during the administration of President Luis Echeverria Alvarez, the National Association of Universities and Institutions of Higher Education (ANUIES) presented a document to the President noting the need to establish a new university in the Mexico City's metropolitan area, taking into consideration issues such as increasing student demand and the increasing failure of existing universities to admit more students.

-It then proposed that the nascent university project also constituted an opportunity to modernize higher education in the country.
-The expected characteristics of the new university were it to be public, metropolitan, independent, innovative addition to its educational and organizational terms.
-It is under such expectations that the law comes into force for the creation of the Autonomous Metropolitan University, on 1 January 1974.
-On 10 January of that year, he was appointed first Rector of the UAM architect Pedro Ramirez Vazquez.
+It was then proposed that the nascent university project also constituted an opportunity to modernize higher education in the country.
+The expected characteristics of the new university were for it to be public, metropolitan, independent, in addition to having innovative educational and organizational terms.

+It is under such expectations that the law comes into force for the creation of the Autonomous Metropolitan University, on January 1 1974.
+On January 10 of that year architect Pedro Ramirez Vazquez was appointed as the first Rector of the UAM.